Gantz Farm – Gardens At Gantz

 The sketch at the right is how Nicholson thought the side view of the farmhouse might have looked shortly after the Adam Gantz family moved into their new home.

 The brick home was constructed with timbers felled on the property.
 Bricks were hand-made with clay and sand.
 Wet clay was then poured into wood molds.

 Nicholson said there is strong evidence the Gantz brick were actually placed in a kiln that removed moisture and hardened the brick.
 From the mold, bricks were generally laid out on dry ground to dry.
 If a brick had too much moisture content, it would explode inside the kiln.
-The kiln was fired for several days and then brick was allowed to cool several more before they could be used.
+The brick was fired for several days and then brick was allowed to cool several more before they could be used.